lelebus/wcms-onboarding/README.md

  - Create a copy of the draft file, and name it `v4-matches.ods`.
  - Manually insert `matched_id` in the sheet `Manual (insert id)`:
-   - to find the id, search the wine in the admin portal and copy its id;
+   - to find the ID, search the wine in the admin portal and copy its ID;
    - if the wine is not present at all in the database, add it manually.
-Perform the search again and copy its id.
+Perform the search again and copy its ID;
-   - If the wine that needs to be matched is unclear, leave `matched_id` empty.
+   - if the wine that needs to be matched is unclear, leave `matched_id` empty.
  - Commit and push to remote:

 ```bash